Bayern (horse): 2014: three-year-old season

 Bayern was unraced as a two-year-old and made his racecourse debut in a maiden race over seven furlongs at Santa Anita Park on January 4, 2014.
 Ridden by Gary Stevens, he took the lead on the turn into the stretch and drew away to win by 3 1/4 lengths from Rprettyboyfloyd [sic].
-He reappeared over one mile at the same track in February and started the 3-5 favorite against four opponents.
+He reappeared over one mile at the same track in February and started as the 3-5 favorite against four opponents.
 He took the lead soon after the start and steadily increased his advantage to win by 15 lengths.
 The colt was then moved up sharply in class to contest the Grade I Arkansas Derby at Oaklawn Park on April 12.
 He took the lead from the start before being overtaken in the straight and finishing third behind Danza and Ride On Curlin.
 Rosie Napravnik was his jockey when Bayern contested the Derby Trial Stakes at Churchill Downs two weeks later.
 He led from the start and prevailed by a nose over Embellishing Bob but was demoted to second for causing interference to the runner-up.
 On May 17, the colt was moved up to the highest level for the second leg of the Triple Crown, the Preakness Stakes at Pimlico Race Course.
-Starting with Napravnik up at odds of 12.9-1, he finished tenth of the eleven runners behind the Kentucky Derby winner, California Chrome.
+Starting with Napravnik up at odds of 12.9-1, he finished tenth of the eleven runners behind Kentucky Derby winner California Chrome.